NekoScripty/dotfiles/README.md

 </div>

 <p align="center">
-<strong>Obsidian</strong>is a curated "Formal Black" development environment built for focus and fluidity.
+<strong>🌑 Obsidian</strong> is acurated "Formal Black" development environment built for focus and fluidity.
 While many X11 setups feel static, this rice utilizes custom animation logic and a suite of dedicated shell-scripts (the "Internal API") to bridge the gap between classic stability and modern Wayland-tier aesthetics.
 </p>

 ---